Updated: Nov 2, 2022

 ur wines.
 Of course, this does not mean that a boutique wine is better or worse than a commercial wine.
 Still, it is more oriented to manual processes, making it a very manual hobby to keep up with.
 While commercial is mass produced and gets you more access to great products.
 Whether you like a boutique or commercial wine, just what it’s totally up to your palate, trust the process!

 Viñas de la ERRE opening the summer of June 2013.

-Even though each wine-lover is attracted to different aspects of the wine they drink, certified wine tasters classify each boutique winery by their signature wine.
-We are know for our red blends, all having the common denominator of Cabernet Sauvignon.
+Even though each wine-lover is attracted to different aspects of the wine they drink, certified wine tasters classify each boutique winery by its signature wine.
+We are known for our red blends, all having the common denominator of Cabernet Sauvignon.
 This brings us to the next point, to introduce once again our enologist at Viñas de la ERRE, Rogelio Morales, who has been working with us in the meticulous process of creation for each and every estate wine.

 Rogelio Morales, with over 30 years of experience and expert in the highest quality wine production in Napa Valley, USA, has influenced Viñas de la ERRE's creation of strong full-bodied red blend wines.
 By choice, we do not filter our wines, allowing an extraordinary, unique flavor, and a long-lasting bouquet of smell in each glass of wine.
 Our vines are certified from Napa Valley and our manual irrigation is with fresh, untreated water, 100% extracted from underground.